Stable Restoration and Separation of Approximately Sparse Signals: Main Results

 \subsection{Direct restoration: Support-set knowledge of \inputvec and \error}

 We start by addressing the case where the locations of the dominant entries (in terms of absolute value) of the approximately sparse vector \inputvec and the support set $\setE$ associated with the perfectly sparse interference vector \error are known prior to recovery.
-This scenario is relevant, for example, in the restoration of old phonograph records \cite{VF92,GR98}, where one wants to recover a bandlimited signal that is impaired by impulse noise, e.g., clicks and pops.
+This scenario is relevant, for example, in the restoration of old phonograph records \cite{VF92,GR98}, where one wants to recover a band-limited signal that is impaired by impulse noise, such as clicks and pops.
 The occupied frequency band of phonograph recordings is typically known prior to recovery.
-In this case, one may assume $\dicta$ to be the $M$-dimensional discrete cosine transform (DCT) matrix and $\dictb=\bI_\outputdim$.
-The locations of the clicks and pops, i.e., the support set $\setE=\supp(\error)$, can be determined (prior to recovery) using the techniques described in~\cite{GR98}, for example.
+In this case, one may assume $\dicta$ to be the inverse $M$-dimensional discrete cosine transform (DCT) matrix and $\dictb=\bI_\outputdim$.
+The locations of the clicks and pops, i.e., the support set $\setE=\supp(\error)$, can be determined prior to recovery using the techniques described in~\cite{GR98}, for example.

 The restoration approach considered for this setup is as follows.
-Since \setE and $\setX=\supp_{\nx}\!(\inputvec)$ are both known prior to recovery, we start by projecting the noisy observation vector \noiseout onto the orthogonal complement of the range space spanned by $\dictb_\setE$, which eliminates the sparse corruptions caused by the interference \error.
-In particular, we consider
+Since \setE and $\setX=\supp_{\nx}\!(\inputvec)$ are both known prior to recovery, we start by projecting the noisy observation vector \noiseout onto the orthogonal complement of the range space spanned by $\dictb_\setE$, which eliminates the sparse interference.
+Concretely, we consider